RayyanAbzal/SaaS-Fashion-AI-App/README.md

    npm install
    ```

-3. **Configure Firebase**
+3. **Configure Supabase**
-   - Create a Firebase project
+   - Create a Supabase project at [supabase.com](https://supabase.com)
-   - Enable Authentication and Firestore
+   - Get your Project URL and anon key from Settings → API
-   - Update `src/services/firebase.ts` with your config
+   - Create a `.env` file with your Supabase credentials (see Environment Variables below)
+   - Run the SQL setup scripts from `SUPABASE_SETUP.md` to create database tables

 4. **Start the development server**
    ```bash